Paddy Power Grand National offer: get £20 in free bets for the Festival

 The Paddy Power sign-up offer gives you many chances to win.
 You keep the profits if your selection does as expected and the wins the race, while also being able to enjoy a £20 free bet to use on the other races on the day.
 If things don't go to plan and your horse loses, you still have the free bet to have another go at finding a winner.

-Paddy Power are one of the most-trusted online bookmakers going and signing up for the Paddy Power betting offer is fast, secure and straightforward.
+Paddy Power are one of the UK's leading bookmakers with a solid reputation and signing up for the Paddy Power betting offer is fast, secure and straightforward.
 These simple steps ensure you are registered as a new player and can access your £20 Grand National meeting free bet using your smartphone or laptop.

 - Click here to register at Paddy Power